Frances Ritchie: Recognition

 In 2004 Sister Frances was a guest on the BBC Radio 4 programme Desert Island Discs.

 Sister Frances is a Deputy Lieutenant of the County of Oxfordshire, and has received honorary degrees from four universities.
 She received the Templeton Project Trust Prize in 1986, was awarded an OBE in 2006 and Women of the Year award in 2007.
 In 2012 she was given a Lifetime Achievement award by Help the Hospices and the National Garden Scheme.
-She is a Fellow of the Royal College of Nursing and an Honorary Fellow of the Royal College of Paediatrics and Child Health.
+In 1982 she was made an Honorary Fellow of the Royal College of Nursing and an Honorary Fellow of the Royal College of Paediatrics and Child Health.

 Sister Frances is Founder of REACT (Rapid Effective Assistance for Children with potentially Terminal illness).
 She is the President of FACT (Falsely Accused Carers, Teachers and other professionals).
 She is a trustee of The Porch, originally started by the All Saints Sisters, now a separate charity offering day-long support for homeless and vulnerably-housed people wanting to move forward in their lives, away from street life and addiction.